La Chapelle de la Mission Haut-Brion Pessac-Léognan 2019 - Second vin

 Wine rated (2020 guide) 90/100

-Not very colorful, a little too supple but fleshy and very pleasant.
-Still, we expect more from a second wine, especially at this price.
-Clarence is closer to the grand style typical of Dillon vineyards.
+Not very colorful, a bit too soft but full-bodied and very pleasant.
+Still, one expects more from a second wine from Mission, especially at this price.
+Clarence is closer to the grand style characteristic of the Dillon vineyards.

 About the estate:

-While awaiting new facilities, as with its big brother Haut-Brion, Mission continues to delight us with its velvety, wonderfully complex wine, a superb expression of Merlot grown on deep gravel soils (often more than 50% of the blend) and an exceptional Cabernet Sauvignon that we dream of tasting on its own one day!
-The white wine, dominated by Sémillon, is still unrivalled in Bordeaux in terms of aromatic nobility and complexity.
+While awaiting its new facilities—much like its larger counterpart, Haut-Brion—Mission continues to delight us with its velvety, wonderfully complex wine, a superb expression of Merlot grown on deep gravel soils (often accounting for more than 50% of the blend) and an exceptional Cabernet Sauvignon that we dream of one day tasting on its own!
+The Sémillon-dominated white wine remains unrivaled in Bordeaux in terms of aromatic nobility and complexity.

 Guide Hachette des vins